helidon-io/helidon-labs/hols/oci-basic-setup/README.md

 2. From the root directory of the repository, open `terraform.tfvars` and set the values of the following variables:
    * `tenancy_ocid` - This can be retrieved by opening the `Profile` menu (click the User icon on the top most right corner of the console window) and click `Tenancy: <your_tenancy_name>`.
 The tenancy OCID is shown under `Tenancy Information`.
 Click `Show` to display the entire ID or click `Copy` to copy it to your clipboard.
    * `region` - From OCI Console's home screen, open the `Region` menu, and then click `Manage Regions`.
 Locate the Home Region and copy the Region identifier.
-   * `instance_*` - Use these parameters to specify the size and shape of the OCI compute instance that you would like to be provisioned.
+   * `instance_*` - Use these parameters to specify the size and shape of the OCI Compute instance that you would like to be provisioned.
 Currently defaults to an available shape from an [Always Free Resources of an OCI Free Tier Tenancy](https://docs.oracle.com/en-us/iaas/Content/FreeTier/freetier_topic-Always_Free_Resources.htm).
      ```terraform
      instance_shape                      = "VM.Standard.E2.1.Micro"
      instance_ocpus                      = 1